spiral-php/tutorials/docs/en/basics/logging.md

 ### Send logs to a specific channel

-In case you want to log to a specific channel other than the default channel, you can use one of the two methods:
+There are a few ways to get a logger instance with a specific channel:
-- A logger factory that implements the `Spiral\Logger\LogsInterface`.
+- Using a logger factory that implements the `Spiral\Logger\LogsInterface`.
-- The attribute `Spiral\Logger\Attribute\LoggerChannel` with the interface `Psr\Log\LoggerInterface`
+- Using the attribute `Spiral\Logger\Attribute\LoggerChannel` on a `Psr\Log\LoggerInterface`
-  on the parameter during autowiring.
+  parameter during autowiring.

 :::: tabs